Community-Acquired Pneumonia, Child

 -

 Community-acquired pneumonia is pneumonia that develops in people who are not, and have not recently been, in a hospital or other health care facility.
-It may be caused by bacteria, viruses, or fungi.
+It may be caused by bacteria or viruses.

 -